ANTLab-polimi/onos-opa-example/README.md

 sudo pip install -r requirements.txt
 ```

-Patch ONOS's PointToPointIntent to include suggested paths (NB this step will not be required once Gerrit Patch #16569 is integrated in ONOS codebase)
+Patch IMR to submit PointToPointIntent with suggested path instead of LinkCollectionIntent.
+This step is required because Gerrit Patch #16569 was not integrated in ONOS when IMR was originally included.

 ```
 cd $ONOS_ROOT
-git apply ../onos-opa-example/misc/p2pintent-suggested-path.patch
+git apply ../onos-opa-example/misc/imr-submits-p2pintent-suggested-path.patch
 ```

 ## Tutorial